hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > To call their own, Professors feel no shame,
 >
-> So alter names and the invention claim.
+> So alter names and the invention claim[^119].

->
+[^119]: No sooner had the Author announced his waltz and quadrille country dances, new reels, ecossoises, and circular dances, than persons were found not ashamed to claim them as their own inventions, and as soon as the "Ecossoise Instructor" was published, though the system was previously unknown, yet another "Ecossoise Instructor" immediately appeared at half the original price.
+Such conduct has since obliged the Author to put his name to all his own compositions, however trifling.

 > They'll mangle and new christen some old dance,
 >
 > Then say they made it, or it came from France;